1. Blog

 • Installation cost and labor

 While we prefer using gross cost as our metric, we cannot discount the importance of price per watt.
-Price Per Watt—or PPW—is based on the maximum power output of a solar energy system, and is shown as the dollar amount per watt of solar energy a system can produce.
+Price Per Watt—or PPW—is based on the maximum power output of a solar energy system and is calculated as the dollar amount per watt of solar energy a system can produce.

-Because solar panels vary in both size and efficiency, this allows homeowners to compare costs based on overall system performance, rather than the number of panels or square feet of roof space.
+Because solar panels vary in both size and efficiency, homeowners are encouraged to compare average cost per watt based on overall system performance, rather than the number of panels or square feet of roof space.
 PPW is calculated by taking the gross cost of a solar panel system and dividing it by the total wattage, or power capability, of that system.

 Many homeowners target a 100% solar offset when selecting the right system size for their home.
 The ability to do this will depend on preference, roof specifications, and utility guidelines.
 To calculate yours, you can use our free solar design and savings estimator tool.